ashiq24/Ray-Tracing/README.md

 # Ray-Tracing-
-Go to specification.pdf for detailed instructions.
+Go to specifications.pdf for detailed instructions.